University of Leeds

-The University of Leeds benefits from having all manner of top-of-the-range study areas.
+The University of Leeds benefits from having all manner of top-of-the-range study areas including a great library.
+Leeds University Library is one of the major academic research libraries of the UK, attracting students and scholars from around the world to its rich and extensive print, online and manuscript collections gathered during its 100-year history.
 At the time of writing, there are around 1,700 PCs that are free to use across the campus, while work is being done on a new Leeds uni library with over 1,000 seats.

 Being an elite university, it attracts many top academics who can provide the best possible tuition, regardless of what you choose to study at undergraduate or postgraduate level.
 With staff from more than 80 countries teaching here, international students are well catered-for too.

 All students will be given free use of Microsoft Office 365 throughout their course, which provides access to an Outlook email account, as well as Word, Excel and Powerpoint for writing essays and producing slides for presentations.

 As for the environment, there are many quiet spaces on-campus that provide you with a place to sit back and relax, whether you’re revising, having lunch or just want to watch the world go by.
 You’ll also find the lecture theatres and seminar rooms pretty spacious, so you can learn in comfort.

 In studying here, you’ll be in a relaxed, friendly environment that also lends itself well to learning in a thorough way.
 You’ll have plenty of places, whether in libraries, IT labs or even in cafes, to get your head down.
 On top of that, there are many places, particularly the student union building, to grab a bite to eat in between lectures.

 Speaking of the student union building, there are a few bars and several shops selling everything from trendy clothes and fancy stationery to sandwiches, salads and wraps.
 The bars host regular live music events, while many of the union’s charity events take place there as well.